texonica/company-dashboard/memory-bank/techContext.md

   - Tailwind CSS for styling
   - SWR for data fetching and caching (planned implementation)
   - TypeScript for type safety
+  - date-fns for date manipulation and formatting
+  - Customizable chart components for data visualization
 - **Backend**:
   - Next.js API routes for backend functionality
   - Custom AITable API client